 To begin, dry the plant material in a forced-air oven at 40 degrees Celsius for 48 hours [1].

 WIDE: Talent placing the plant material inside the forced-air oven and setting the temperature to 40 degrees Celsius.

+Check that the plant material is dry and remove it from the oven.

 Transfer the dried plant material into paper envelopes [1] and store them in the dark at room temperature [2].